 5) Share your interests

 One of the most effective ways to encourage creativity is by sharing your interests with your kids.
 You can share your favourite music with them or ask them to join your sketching and dance sessions.
+Give them the required creative confidence by showing them mistakes are allowed.
+Art provides scope for us to learn and improve.
+The process is what is important and not the outcome itself.

 Now that you’re armed with these effective suggestions, which one are you planning to implement first?
 How about having a discussion with your kids to get their views on it?
 We have a feeling this is going to be a smashing success!